 - 4 cups hot cooked rice

-- Sort beans and rinse in cold water.
-Place beans in a 3-qt. slow cooker.
+- Place beans in a 3-qt. slow cooker.
 Add 4 cups water; cover and let stand overnight.

 - Drain and rinse beans, discarding liquid.
 Return beans to slow cooker; add the ham hocks, onion, garlic, cumin and remaining water.
 Cover and cook on low for 8-10 hours or until beans are tender.

-Remove ham hocks; cool slightly.
+- Remove ham hocks; cool slightly.
 Remove meat from bones.
 Finely chop meat and return to slow cooker; discard bones.
 Stir in the tomato, pepper and salt; cover and cook on high for 30 minutes or until pepper is tender.
 Serve with rice.
+Yield: 6 servings.